Wang Dulu: Crane-Iron Series

 Crane Startles Kunlun was written third, after Sword Force, Pearl Shine, and serialized under the title Dancing Crane, Singing Luan (舞鶴鳴鸞記).
 The official website of actress Michelle Yeoh includes an English-language summary of the series.

 Translations

 The two first volumes were translated into French, and published by Calmann-Lévy.
-As of 2017, no official English language translations of his novels exist.
+As of 2025, no official English language translations of his novels exist.
 However, there is a manhua series of the same name (and a second, revised edition), created by Andy Seto.
 The plot of the manhua departs substantially from the novels.

-An unofficial English translation of Crane Startles Kunlun exists, and a translation is currently in progress for Precious Sword, Golden Hairpin.
+An unofficial English translation of Crane Startles Kunlun was released in November 2017 by Worlds in Translation.
+They started working on an unofficial translation for Precious Sword, Golden Hairpin in December 2017, though there hasn't been any updates since the third part of the third chapter was released in December 2019.

 Adaptations

 Ang Lee's 2000 film adaptation, Crouching Tiger, Hidden Dragon, included elements from other books in the Crane series, and also took liberties with the novel it was based on.
 The changes emphasized the romantic relationships between the protagonists from the novel.
 The film was also pitched as a martial-arts adaptation of Sense and Sensibility by Jane Austen.

 In 2013, The Weinstein Company announced an English-language adaptation of Iron Knight, Silver Vase was in development, with Ronny Yu attached to direct.
 The film was later renamed Crouching Tiger, Hidden Dragon: Sword of Destiny, and principal photography began in August 2014, with Yuen Woo-ping as director.